 The Las Cruces Police Departments compiles annual reports covering crime statistics within the city and complaints against employees of the department.
 Those reports are open to the public and available for you to view.

-View reports from the Las Cruces Fire Department to find the crime statistics for the area.
+View reports from the Las Cruces Police Department to find the crime statistics for the area.

 Peruse the different divisions and units that help run the Police Department.